polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 ## Conclusion

 That concludes the overview of cubiml's syntax.
 (I told you it was simple!)
-In the next post, I will show you how to implement the compiler's front-end, which is responsible for parsing the input and translating syntax-specific details into calls to the type checker.
+In the [next post]({% post_url 2020-07-11-subtype-inference-by-example-part-2-parsing-and-biunification %}), we will begin implementing the compiler's front-end, which is responsible for parsing the input and translating syntax-specific details into calls to the type checker.